 The 4 Cs of diamond quality

 When it comes to choosing your diamond, there are a few elements to consider.
-The Gemological Institute of America (GIA) developed a diamond grading system so that you can choose a diamond, having never seen it, but can still trust you’re getting exactly what you selected.
-The 4 Cs are cut, clarity, colour and carat weight and we encourage you to learn about all four and decide which is most important to you and work to balance the rest.
+The Gemological Institute of America (GIA) developed a grading system so that you can choose a stone, having never seen it, but can still trust you’re getting exactly what you selected.
+The 4 Cs are cut, clarity, color and carat weight and we encourage you to learn about all four and decide which is most important to you and work to balance the rest.

 Where do your diamonds come from?